-In general, the Company's primary objectives in establishing executive compensation are: (i) incentivizing management to improve earnings and maximize shareholder value; (ii) ensuring that the interests of shareholders and the Company's management are properly aligned; (iii) long-term growth pursuit by management; (iv) recruitment of top-quality management; (v) stimulation of both entrepreneurial and team objectives by management; and (vi) obtaining and retaining high-quality managers in a competitive compensation market.
-Because a common stock security is usually priced at a multiple of a company's earnings, the Committee believes that stock-based compensation stimulates managers to maximize the Company's stock price by increasing earnings.
-THE COMMITTEE BELIEVES THAT THIS PHILOSOPHY LED TO THE COMPANY'S 62% SHARE PRICE INCREASE IN FISCAL 1996, ITS 112% SHARE PRICE INCREASE IN FISCAL 1995 AND THE 267%, 46% AND 88% EARNINGS INCREASES IN FISCAL 1996, 1995 AND 1994, RESPECTIVELY.
+In general, the Company's primary objectives in establishing executive compensation are: (i) incentivizing management to increase income and enhance shareholder value; (ii) aligning stockholder and management interests; (iii) long-term growth pursuit by management; (iv) recruitment of the highest quality management team; (v) stimulation of both entrepreneurial and team objectives by management; and (vi) obtaining and retaining top managers in a very competitive compensation market.
+The Committee believes that stock-based compensation stimulates managers to maximize the Company's stock price by increasing earnings because the Committee believes that a Company's stock price is ultimately driven by earnings.
+THE COMMITTEE BELIEVES THAT THIS PHILOSOPHY LED TO THE COMPANY'S 54% COMMON STOCK SHARE PRICE INCREASE IN 1998, 134% SHARE PRICE INCREASE IN FISCAL 1997, 62% SHARE PRICE INCREASE IN FISCAL 1996, ITS 112% SHARE PRICE INCREASE IN FISCAL 1995 AND THE 50%, 92%, 267%, 46% AND 88% EARNINGS INCREASES IN FISCAL 1998, 1997, 1996, 1995 AND 1994, RESPECTIVELY.

 Historically, the Company has refrained from paying large base cash compensation and has paid cash bonuses only upon quantitative earnings improvements.
-Stock options have allowed the Company to limit its cash compensation risk by granting such options which are not charged to the Company's income and which yield gains for officers only upon the Company's success.
-The Committee also felt it appropriate to pay one-time extra cash compensation to certain executives to reward their efforts which resulted in the highly successful development and sale of the Company's former MediTek Health Corporation subsidiary.
+Stock options have allowed the Company to limit its cash compensation risk by granting such options which are not directly charged to the Company's reported income and which yield gains for officers only upon the Company's success.
+Further, numerous publicly-held corporations issue stock options to their employees and the Committee believes that the Company must do so in order to remain competitive in the employment markets.

-Stock option holders do not receive any income or other benefit from their stock options unless all shareholders gain from an increase in the Company's stock price.
+Stock option holders do not receive any income or other benefit from their stock options unless all of the Company's shareholders gain from an increase in the Company's stock price.
 If management's efforts do not result in a share price increase, management will forego potentially sizeable financial gains, which gains often represent a substantial income expectation for certain officers.
+The Committee believes that HEICO's management has worked diligently to improve the Company's performance, which has provided management with gains on their stock options.